unosquare/embedio-cli/README.md

 # EmbedIO CLI

+**IMPORTANT:** This project is archived, we are no longer supporting this .NET Core tool.

 *:star: Please star this project if you find it useful!*

 A `dotnet` global tool that enables start any web folder or [EmbedIO](https://github.com/unosquare/embedio) assembly (WebAPI or WebSocket) from command line.